jvassas/project1/README.md

 ## Getting Started

-Type ``` git clone ``` to clone this repo
+Type ``` git clone https://github.com/jvassas/project1.git ``` to clone this repo

-## All the code required to get started

-##Images of what it should look like

 ## Usage

-Here, you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.
+A database connection needs to be established.
+Proper credentials must be provided in the /Project_1/src/main/resources directory.

+## Contributors

+Jacob Vassas